 Pro tip: Consider buying a physical billboard directly across from your competitors that draws attention to your brand’s point of difference or unique selling proposition.
 For example, the McDonald’s billboard below is poking fun at Starbucks’ sky-high prices.

 Alternatively, you can research digital billboard locations regionally or nationally through providers like Blip Billboards.
 It has more than 1,600 billboards, you can search by state, and you can start with digital ads for as little as $10 per “blip,” per day.

 If you’ve already chosen a billboard location, note the advertising company next time you pass the sign.
 The company name is usually listed below the image on the structure itself.
 Some of the largest billboard companies in the U.S. are Lamar, Clear Channel, and CBS Outdoor—but there are many local and regional providers too.
 How much a specific billboard will cost will largely depend on the provider and location.

 Who Billboard Advertising Is Right For

+In addition, billboards are a great way to promote brands that don’t necessarily need immediate conversions but want to generate leads, such as for a law or medical practice.
 If you’re still on the fence about whether or not billboard advertising is right for your business, consider the following questions:

 The main benefit of billboard advertising is that you can reach a large number of people within a specific geographical area.
-This is great for those starting a business or local businesses in general, whose target audience is very broad, yet within one geographic area.
-For example, everyone eats, so restaurant billboards are effective.
-However, a local business that offers in-home chefs for high-end clients may not be a great candidate for billboards as it has a narrow audience.
+This is great for those starting a business or local businesses in general whose target audiences are very broad, yet within one geographic area.
+Take a look at some billboard examples and what types of businesses they’re best suited for: